python-poetry/poetry/README.md

 Updating poetry to the latest stable version is as simple as calling the `self update` command.

+**Warning**: Poetry versions installed using the now deprecated `get-poetry.py` installer will not be able to use this command to update to 1.2 releases or later.
+Migrate to using the `install-poetry.py` installer or `pipx`.

 ```bash
 poetry self update
 ```